-The Hollis Street facility will be a one-way protected bicycle lane on the west side of the street, with a wide buffer, pre-cast concrete curb and flexible bollards to separate bicycle and vehicle traffic.
+As you may have seen, construction of a protected bicycle lane on Hollis Street to create an “all-ages-and abilities” (AAA) cycling connection through downtown Halifax is nearing completion.
+The completed facility will be a one-way protected bicycle lane on the west side (right-hand side) of the street, with pre-cast concrete curb and flexible bollards to separate bicycle and vehicle traffic.
 Green pavement markings will highlight areas of potential conflict at intersections and busy driveways.

 Here are some tips to keep in mind when travelling down Hollis Street:

 - If you are cycling, always yield to people walking, even if they find their way into the bicycle lane.

 - If you are walking or rolling, look left and right before crossing the bicycle lane and avoid standing in the bicycle lane unnecessarily.

 - If you are taking transit, you will see shared bike-lane-bus-stop platforms installed where the bicycle lane intersects with transit stops.
 Though designed as an interim structure for Hollis Street, these platforms will function similarly to the shared bike-lane-bus-stops constructed on South Park Street in 2019.